pyx-project/pyx/manual/graph.rst

    becomes identical to the parallel projection.

    ``phi`` is the angle of the viewer in the x-y-plane and ``theta`` is the angle of the viewer to the x-y-plane.
-The standard notation for spheric coordinates are used.
+The standard notation for spherical coordinates are used.
 The angles are multiplied by *anglefactor* which is initialized to do a degree in radiant transformation such that you can specify ``phi`` and ``theta`` in degree while the internal computation is always done in radiants.